 The head surface looks bad

 The head surface is important mainly for two reasons.
 First, for the alignment of the MEG sensors and the MRI, and second, for generating head models that incorporate the scalp surface (e.g. multi-layer BEM or FEM).
 If you digitized the head shape with a Polhemus device, you can automatically align the head surface (hence the MRI) with the MEG sensors (in the same referential as the Polhemus points).
 The quality of this automatic registrations depends on the quality of both surfaces: the Polhemus head shape (green points) and the head surface from the MRI (grey surface).
 If you placed lots of points on the nose but your head surface doesn't have a nose, these points are not going to help.
-Except for that, a nice head shape is mainly useful for producing nicer figures.

 If the default head surface looks bad, you can try generating another one: right-click on the subject folder > Generate head surface.
 The options are: